NCAS-CMS/cfa-conventions/source/cfa.md

 ### Units and calendar

-When a fragment has units that are equivalent, but not equal, to the units of the aggregated variable, then the fragment's units must be changed to the aggregated variable's units.
+When a fragment has units that are equivalent, but not equal, to the units of the aggregation variable, then the fragment's units must be changed to the aggregation variable's units.
 This is done by applying the appropriate multiplicative scale factor and/or additive offset to the fragment's data.
-For instance, if the aggregated variable units are degrees Fahrenheit and a fragment has units of degrees Celsius, then the fragment's units are changed to degrees Fahrenheit by multiplying the fragment's data by 1.8 and then adding 32.
+For instance, if the aggregation variable units are degrees Fahrenheit and a fragment has units of degrees Celsius, then the fragment's units are changed to degrees Fahrenheit by multiplying the fragment's data by 1.8 and then adding 32.

-For reference time units, the calendar of the aggregated variable and the calendars of the fragments must also be equivalent.
+For reference time units, the calendar of the aggregation variable and the calendars of the fragments must also be equivalent.

-For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365
+For instance, if the aggregation variable units are `"days since 2001-01-01"` in the Gregorian calendar and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365